Albert M. Greenfield Library //

 It serves as the University's main library, containing materials in many formats covering art and design, dance, theater, media arts, liberal arts, and other general subjects.

-Specialized collections in Greenfield include the University Archives, the Picture File, Special Collections, Book Arts, and a textile collection.
+Specialized collections in Greenfield include the University Archives, Special Collections, Book Arts, and a textile collection.
 Three media viewing stations are available in Greenfield: two for videos, and one for DVDs and videos.

 The library is on two floors and contains several reading areas as well as lounge seating.
 Equipment is available for using audio/visual materials.